 Back pain is a very common problem, with reports suggesting as many as eight out of ten of us will suffer from it at some point during our lives.
 Around 5.6 million working days in the UK are lost each year due to back pain, second only to stress.

 Most of us know that back pain can be painful and inconvenient, but it’s not usually serious and will often resolve on its own within a few weeks.
-However, many people seek osteopathic treatment to address it quickly and at a time and place of their own choice; and osteopaths are skilled at helping prevent back pain from becoming a chronic, long-term condition.
+However, many people seek osteopathic treatment to address it quickly and at a time and place of their own choice; and osteopaths are skilled at helping prevent back pain in Taunton from becoming a chronic, long-term condition.

 There are several reasons for headaches.
-Most are not serious and once the cause is established headaches can often be helped by simple changes in lifestyle.
+Most are not serious, and once the cause is established, headaches can often be helped by simple changes in lifestyle.
 One cause can be tension or strain in the muscles and joints of the neck and upper back.

-Taking part in sport or keeping fit can be rewarding, improve your health and reduce your risk of serious illnesses such as heart problems, stroke or cancer.
+Taking part in sports or keeping fit can be rewarding, improve your health and reduce your risk of serious illnesses such as heart problems, stroke or cancer.
 It can also help maintain your weight and improve your self-esteem.
 Adults between the ages of 19 – 64 are advised to do at least 150 minutes of moderate intensity aerobic activity per week.
 This can include activities like brisk walking, cycling or aqua aerobics.
 It is also recommended to perform exercises to strengthen all the main muscle groups (arms, legs and body) twice a week.
 Even if you are active regularly, you should also aim to minimise the amount of time you spend sitting for extended periods.
 Sport has become a way of life for many in the UK, with participants ranging from elite athletes to those who just want to keep fit.
 But what happens if you get an injury?
 Participating in sports too often or too hard may result in an injury.
 Failing to warm up properly beforehand, or warm down and stretch after exercise may also result in strains.
 Using inappropriate equipment or wearing the wrong footwear may likewise hinder your performance.
-An unresolved prior injury, which might not even be related to sport, can make it difficult to even get started.
+An unresolved prior injury, which might not even be related to sports, can make it difficult to even get started.

-How can Osteopathy help with Sports Injuries
+How Can Osteopathy help with Sports Injuries?

 How can you help yourself?

 • Begin your activity slowly and build up intensity, especially after an injury • Drink plenty of water when you are thirsty, especially if exercising • Exercise regularly, and try to vary the types of exercise you do for all over body fitness • If you believe you have injured a limb, then rest, ice, compression and elevation may help, but seek advice if you are worried • Normal soft tissue healing time can take up to 12 weeks (if no other injuries occur).
-If you’re worried at all about an injury in the short, medium or long term it is worth seeking further advice
+If you’re worried at all about an injury in the short, medium or long term it is worth seeking further advice.

 Arthritis is a common condition which causes pain, swelling and inflammation and often stiffness in the joints of the body.

-The two most common types of arthritis are osteoarthritis and rheumatoid arthritis but there are many other types including ankylosing spondylitis, gout, psoriatic arthritis and reactive arthritis.
+The two most common types of arthritis are osteoarthritis and rheumatoid arthritis but there are many other types, including ankylosing spondylitis, gout, psoriatic arthritis and reactive arthritis.
 Certain types of arthritis can also affect children.

 Neck and Shoulder Pain